 The Red Sea Research Center

 Active since the opening of KAUST in 2009, the Red Sea Research Center is well-positioned and well-equipped to study the Red Sea with state-of-the-art facilities and world-class researchers.
 With its striking blue waters in our backyard, the Red Sea represents KAUST's most unique 'laboratory'.
-The Red Sea Research Center has delved into the volume of research necessary to formulate a comprehensive understanding of the Red Sea's rich ecology.
+The Red Sea Research Center undertakes a wide variety of research to formulate a comprehensive understanding of the Red Sea's rich ecology.
 This knowledge is crucial to ensure sustainable use and conservation of its natural resources.

 Studies conducted by scientists within and in collaboration with the Red Sea Research Center have already broken the boundaries of current marine research and are making waves in the field.